Marine Cargo Insurance

 For cargo owners involved in international and domestic trade, cargo insurance is an essential means to preserve their financial interests.

+Why are some cargo owners hesitant to invest in cargo insurance?
 A cargo owner might reasonably expect that a carrier or warehouse operator who has custody of cargo would reimburse the cargo owner for losses to their property, but this is not always the case.
 Carriers such as steamship lines or airlines are not usually responsible for losses that are unforeseeable and beyond their control.
 For example, carriers are not commonly responsible for the following causes of loss because they are beyond their control:

 - Fire, unless caused by the actual fault or knowledge of the carrier or warehouseman

 - Stranding, sinking, vessel collision, or striking a submerged object